sreekarchigurupati/EarthBug.github.io/_posts/2019-06-16-hampi-travelogue.md

 *Aquaduct*

 #### Square stepped tank
-An beautiful symmetric bath tank made from black schist stones used by the royals.
+A beautiful symmetric bath tank made from black schist stones used by the royals.

 ![Stepped Tank](/assets/hampi-travelogue/stepped-tank.jpg)